LF5Github/AeroShotCREblue/README.md

-AeroShotCRE is a fork of AeroShot aiming to add features useful to creators of Windows Crazy Error videos.
+AeroShotCRE is a fork of AeroShot aiming to add features useful to creators of Windows Crazy Error videos and fix certain bugs from the original software.
 This program saves 7 screenshots with the following file name suffixes:
 * b1 - Optimized for dark/black backgrounds, active titlebar
 * b2 - Optimized for dark/black backgrounds, inactive titlebar
 * w1 - Optimized for light/white backgrounds, active titlebar